Skip to main content

 Scopes

-Client-created keys default to the client scope set (moderate:prompt, moderate:image, moderate:video, job:read, usage:read). admin:config is reserved for staff access via the dashboard UI and is not issued to programmatic keys.
+Each API key carries one or more scopes.
+The API enforces scopes at runtime — requests missing the required scope receive a 403 FORBIDDEN response.
+Client-created keys default to the client scope set (moderate:prompt, moderate:chat, moderate:image, moderate:video, job:read).
+Usage and billing are viewed and managed in the dashboard, not via the API. admin:config is reserved for staff access via the dashboard UI and is not issued to programmatic keys.

 If your key is missing a required scope, the API returns 403 FORBIDDEN.
 Contact support if you need the scopes on your key adjusted.